jasper-zanjani/notes/sources/README.md

 #### K8S 67
 Orka, with Chris Chapman\
 Orka is a virtualization layer for Mac build infrastructure offered by hosting company MacStadium. iPhone architecture and security make building for that platform very different.
 Virtual Mac instances first became possible in Snow Leopard, but the EULA allows only 2 VMs per machine.
 MacStadium is an enterprise-scale cloud for Apple.
 A typical lifecycle for an iOS build begins with a simulator, followed by a physical test, typically in a build farm of physical iOS devices.
+#### K8S 13
+**Google Cloud Services Platform, with Aparna Sinha**\
+**Cloud Services Platform**: Google hybrid cloud software, comprising a set of software and services that work both on-premises and in GCP and are managed by GCP\
+3 components that form the core of Cloud services Platform:
+  - **GKE On-Prem**: Kubernetes for on-premises environments.
+  - **GKE Policy Manager**: allows admins to gain centralized control over the hybrid environment
+  - **Istio**

+**Kubernetes Operators**: allow you to deploy and manage applications on Kubernetes clusters, such as Spark Operator, Airflow Operator, etc.
 ### Late Night Linux
 [65](#lnl-65)
 #### LNL 65